 Ways to Collaborate or Contribute

-Create a digital collection of your documents
+Create a digital collection of faculty-owned documents

 Media created or collected by you to support teaching or research may be effective as online digital collections.
 Documents are searched and delivered via databases of shared subjects and/or provenance.
 Digital collections are a great way to give unfettered access to students in your courses, as well as researchers everywhere.
 Digital documents that populate our Digital Collections database are easily integrated into learning management systems such as Moodle.
-They are also easily linked or embedded into your online course assignments, or within web sites and presentations created by your students.
+They are also easily linked or embedded into your online course assignments, or within websites and presentations created by your students.
 Digital collections give access to your media, allowing them to be searched, studied and integrated for educational (non-profit) purposes.

 Some examples of digital collections derived from faculty collections, aggregations, or archives include:

 - African American and Border Studies Collections (photographs).

 - Vahdah Olcott-Bickford Correspondence (letters)